pmasotagne/global-changes/README.md

 - **File Validation & Duplicate Detection:**
   Dynamically checks for duplicates based on headers or column indices (e.g., MMS ID, Barcode, Physical ID).

+- **Exact Content Changes & Result Set Creation:**
+  Provides the option to perform changes based on exact content matches.
+The app can also create result sets that separate records processed successfully from those that failed, enabling efficient tracking and analysis.

 - **Access Control:**
   Role-based and user-based configuration options restrict usage.